pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// The driver must set a finalizer here before it attempts to allocate
 	// the resource.
 It removes the finalizer again when a) the allocation
 	// attempt has definitely failed or b) when the allocated resource was
-	// freed.
+	// deallocated.
 This ensures that resources are not leaked.
 	//
 	// More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata
 	metav1.ObjectMeta